comit-network/comit-rs/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 **Summary**
-A human readable summary of the feature request request.
+A human readable summary of the feature request.

 **Open questions:**
 * Add a list of questions which need to be answered in combination to this ticket.